 "Runaway Slave Communities in South Carolina" for History in Focus Issue 12 (Spring 2007)

-“Slavery during the American Revolution” for the New Georgia Encyclopaedia
+“Slavery during the American Revolution” and “Bethesda” in the New Georgia Encyclopaedia

 ‘Gender Relations’.
 In The Macmillan Encyclopaedia of World Slavery (New York: Macmillan, 1998), pp359-361.